top of page

 NYC community compost sites say they must shut down this weekend due to Mayor Adams' cuts - Gothamist

 Yellowstone Beautification Project - Our ongoing landscaping and beautification project on Yellowstone Boulevard between Burns and Austin Street.
+Contact us if you want to be informed of weeding, planting and watering events.

 Educating Students - We have done climate change presentations for the PS 196; the Reform Temple of Forest Hills; Metropolitan Expeditionary Learning School (MELS) HS; and Bronx HS of Science.
 Contact us for one at your school.